Accountability Questions For Engaged Couples

 Authors: Dr. Les & Leslie Parrott

 This 155-page book provides engaged couples with a good overview of what to expect from marriage and the skills/attributes needed to have a successful marriage.
 It covers a variety of topics including communication, expectations, love styles, gender differences, and couple spirituality.
 Two workbooks one for men and one for women, provide the couple with self-tests and exercises to help them apply the material.
-They are available seperately.
+They are available separately.